rosehanuy/maine-forest/README.md

 # The Effects of Climate Change on Northeastern Forests

-## Overview
-This project is a simple attempt to asses how rising annual temperatures have impacted the species composition of forests in Maine.
+This project is a simple attempt to analyze how rising annual temperatures have impacted the species composition of forests in Maine.

 ## Methods
-First, I explored how mean annual temperatures have changed in Maine over the past fifty years.
-Then, I analyzed relationships between annual mean temperature and species prevalence on a county level for twelve regional tree speices.
-Finally, for the species shown to be most sensitive to temperature, I mapped the changes in their range within Maine from 1995 to the present.
+* Explore how mean annual temperatures have changed in Maine over the past fifty years.
+* Analyze relationships between annual mean temperature and tree species proportion on a county level for twelve regional tree species.
+* For the species shown to be most sensitive to temperature, map the changes in their range within Maine from 1995 to the present.

 ## Data
+* Temperature data:
-I used a gridMET data layer, accessed via Climate Engine, representing mean annual air temperature from 1979-present at 4 km spatial resolution.
-I also obtained county level temperature data from NOAA National Centers of Environmental Information.
+    * Gridded Surface Meteorological Dataset (gridMET), accessed via Climate Engine:
+        * mean annual air temperature from 1979-present at 4 km spatial resolution.

-I accessed forest species composition data using the U.S. Forest Inventory online Evalidator tool.
-I downloaded the estimated acreage of each forest type by county.
+    * NOAA National Centers of Environmental Information
+        * Mean annual air temperature for each county from 1970-present.
+* Forest cover data:
+    * U.S. Forest Service Forest Inventory and Analysis Data
+        * Estimated acreage of tree species per county.
+        * Inventory downloaded from 1995 and 2021.

 ## Results
 This analysis clearly visualizes how mean annual air temperatures in Maine have increased over the past 40-50 years.
 The maps below depict the mean temperatures at a 4 km spatial resolution for the years 1980, 1990, 2000, 2010, and 2020.
 The line graph shows annual mean temperature in each of Maine's sixteen counties from 1970 to the present.